Home > New Construction Inspection

 3

-Pre-Walkthrough - Final
+Pre-Closing - Final

 This phase is usually performed prior to your final walkthrough with the builder and is similar to a comprehensive residential home inspection.
 We inspect the home in its entirety and test the major systems including the electrical, plumbing and HVAC to ensure they work properly.